South Col

-The South Col is a sharp-edged col between Mount Everest and Lhotse, the highest and fourth-highest mountains in the world, respectively.
+The South Col is a col between Mount Everest and Lhotse, the highest and fourth-highest mountains in the world, respectively.
 The South Col is typically swept by high winds, leaving it free of significant snow accumulation.
 Since 1950 (when Tibet was closed), most Everest expeditions have left from Nepal and gone via the southeast ridge and the South Col (instead of via the North Col).
-When climbers attempt to climb Everest from the southeast ridge in Nepal, their final camp (usually Camp IV) is situated on the South Col.
+When climbers attempt to climb Everest from the southeast ridge in Nepal, their final camp (usually Camp IV) is located on the South Col.

+History

-The South Col was first reached on 12 May 1952 by Aubert, Lambert, and Flory of Edouard Wyss-Dunant's Swiss Mount Everest Expedition that failed to reach the summit.
+The South Col was first reached on 12 May 1952 by Aubert, Lambert, and Flory of Edouard Wyss-Dunant's Swiss Mount Everest Expedition which failed to reach the summit.
 The following year, when Mount Everest was first climbed, Wilfrid Noyce and the Sherpa Annullu were the first climbers on the expedition to reach the col. According to John Hunt, the expedition leader:

+Climbing

 Once on the South Col, climbers have entered the death zone; altitude sickness is a significant threat at this elevation and can easily prove fatal.
 It is also difficult to sleep, and most climbers' digestive systems have significantly slowed or completely stopped.
 This is because it is more efficient at this altitude for the body to use stored energy sources than to digest new food.
-Most climbers will begin using supplemental oxygen here and have a maximum of only two or three days for making summit bids.
+Most climbers will begin using supplemental oxygen here and have a maximum of only three days to make summit bids.
 Clear weather and low winds are critical factors in deciding whether to make a summit attempt.
-If weather does not cooperate within these short few days, climbers are forced to descend, many all the way back down to Base Camp.
-Climbers rarely get a second chance to return to the South Col in a specific expedition.
+If the weather is not favourable within these short few days, climbers are forced to descend, many back to Base Camp.
+Climbers rarely get a second chance to return to the South Col on a specific expedition.

+It is possible to climb to the summit of Lhotse, then along the South Col to the summit of Everest, in less than 24 hours.
+In certain mountaineering circles, this rare (and seldom-recorded) feat is known as the "Double Crown"; the latest well-documented attempt was by Messrs.
+Jocelyn Cayer and Ashish in May 2025.

-In 2005, Didier Delsalle of France landed a Eurocopter AS350 B3 helicopter on the South Col. Two days later he made the first helicopter landing on the summit of Mount Everest, a feat he subsequently repeated.
+In 2005 Didier Delsalle of France landed a Eurocopter AS350 B3 helicopter on the South Col. Two days later he made the first helicopter landing on the summit of Mount Everest, a feat he subsequently repeated.